Warren Co. Prosecutor to update hot car death investigation

-LEBANON, Ohio (WDTN) — The Warren County Prosecutor will release new information about the death of a 15-month-old earlier this year.
+LEBANON, Ohio (WDTN) — The Warren County Prosecutor held a news conference Wednesday about developments of the investigation into the death of a 15-month-old earlier this year.

-David P. Fornshell is holding a press conference on Wednesday at 1:30 p.m. to discuss developments in the investigation.
+David P Fornshell said the mother will not be charged and called what happened in this case a ‘horrible mistake’.

 Sofia Aveiro died on August 23rd in Mason after being left in a hot car.